mbj/developers-bicycles/README.md

 Consistently applying mutation testing via `mutant` reduces cost of software development.

-More time is spend on the non automatable parts.
+More time is spent on the non automatable parts.

 And most importantly: New developers can **self train** without having to have access to peers!